GeorgeU04/Calculator/README.md

 # Calculator
 A calculator made in C which uses a stack to convert a given expression into postfix and then evaluates it.
 It can evaluate expressions with parenthesis and integers with multiple digits.
-I plan on adding more functionality as well as a GUI.
+Now contains a very basic PyQt6 GUI with not every button functioning yet.
+I know the GUI looks bad, I am a mediocre C programmer not a graphic designer.
+The python file calls the C functions using the built in ctypes library.